cwi-dis/cwipc/readme.md

 - Run the `lldb` debugger in "Attach Process" mode, and specify that PID.
 - Set any breakpoints you need.
 - Type `Y` in the Python app to make it continue.

-On Windows I have not been able to use the native debugger in this way, but using Visual Studio approach works, as explained in the previous subsection.

 ## Creating a release